OpenModelica/OpenModelica/usersguide-sphinx/source/omnotebook.rst

 document.
 Mathematica notebooks :cite:`mathematicbook:third` is one of the first
 |WYSIWYG| systems that support Literate
 Programming.
-Such notebooks are used, e.g., in the MathModelica modeling and simulation environment, e.g. see Figure 4 -25below and Chapter 19 in :cite:`openmodelica.org:fritzson:2004`.
+Such notebooks are used, e.g., in the MathModelica modeling and simulation environment, see e.g. :numref:`mathematica-notebooks` below and Chapter 19 in :cite:`openmodelica.org:fritzson:2004`.

 OMNotebook
 ~~~~~~~~~~